interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/plan_flight_intent_expect_failed.md

 # Plan flight Expect Failed test step

-This page describes the content of a common test case where a valid user flight intent fails in a flight planner, because of invalid data for a nearby flight shared by another USS.
-See `plan_flight_intent_expect_failed` in [test_steps.py](invalid_op_test_steps.py).
+This page describes the content of a common test case where a valid user flight intent fails in a flight planner, because of invalid data shared for a nearby flight shared by another USS.
+See `plan_flight_intent_expect_failed` in invalid_op_test_steps.py.

 ## Plan should fail check